Roy's Motel & Café, Amboy, California

 Route 66 Motel Barstow (here we stayed 2 nights)

-looking at this picture, your heart should beat faster, then you'll love the Route 66
+when you are looking at this picture and your heart beats faster, then you should do the Route 66

 Searles Valley